 If you're in your 40s or 50s and you haven't started thinking about how you will actually achieve your retirement and what you'll do when you stop working, then it's time to get serious.

-The five following items are the major reasons why people are forced to keep working far longer than they expected.
-Read on to see how to fix these issues and increase your chances of retiring on time!
+Here are five major reasons people are forced to keep working far longer than they ever expected.
+Read on to see how to fix these issues and increase your chances of retiring on time.

 1. Underestimating how much money you'll need